The official American supergroup. For the main character page, see here.

 - Combat Pragmatist:

-- Believes in finishing the fight as fast as possible and gaining every advantage, although, being on the side of good, she takes measure of her opponents first to make sure they will survive her attack.
+- Believes in finishing the fight as fast as possible and gaining every advantage, although, being on the side of good, she takes the measure of her opponents first to make sure they will survive her attack.
 There comes a point where she might consider revoking said courtesy, however.

 - This shines through during her fight with Vehemence, where he narrowly escapes being made a permanent soprano.